 Our Integrative Addiction Recoverysm program has been successful in helping hundreds of clients struggling with depression, codependency, PTSD and anxiety whether or not they are related directly to addiction.

 Although we have found these conditions are common with people struggling with addiction, many clients have sought recovery for these conditions when no addiction is present.

 Addiction typically does develop in a vacuum.
 More often than not there exist adjunctive or underlying conditions at the root of this disease.
-When not addressed and healed, these conditions such as PTSD or Codependency can cause relapse by triggering the urge to use.
-Here at The Sanctuary at Sedona we believe in a comprehensive, holistic approach to healing all issues.
+When not addressed and healed, conditions such as PTSD or Codependency can cause relapse by triggering the urge to use.
+We believe in a comprehensive, holistic approach to healing all issues.
 As such our protocols also involve treating co-existing conditions.
 Below are the conditions we treat alone or concurrently with drug or alcohol addiction.

 Depression can consume a life.
 It depletes your mental, emotional and physical energy; fills you with painful thoughts and feelings, and appears so inescapable at times that you wonder if life is even worth living.
 This disorder can last for years or decades with seemingly no hope of change.

 It is often attributed to a chemical imbalance in the brain.
 Those living with chronic depression may agree because they have tried to break out of the downward spiral and despite their best efforts have continued to struggle with recurring bouts.
-While there is scientific evidence that this is not always the case, there are ways to change the brain and recover.
+While tThere is scientific evidence that this is not always the case there are ways to change the brain and recover.